smauel/dotfiles/README.md

 ### Colors

-Uses the excellent `gruvbox` theme for vim, tmux and iTerm.
+Uses the excellent `nord` theme for vim, tmux and iTerm.

 ### Git Author